 A man in the same cell got less time than I did, and he had actually done the crime.
 It pretty much destroyed all of my faith.
 It seemed like the more religion I had, the worse things became.

 I started to do artwork to take my mind off of things.
 One thing that helped was painting.
 Time goes by so fast when you paint.
 I taught my cell partner how to paint, and he wrote to me and said that he had never realized how relaxing painting can be.
 He is schizophrenic, and it calms him down.
 He loves to paint now.

 In prison, we were allowed to sell our paintings at art shows a few times a year.
 But the guards wanted to sign them and sell them on eBay as if they'd made them.
 They paid us $35 for a painting, put their name on it, and sold it for $500.

 The Innocence Project finally took my case in 2007.
 They had so many other cases to go through.
 Also, the DA's office in Indiana County, Pennsylvania, was reluctant to help me.
-They wouldn’t call the witnesses or show the evidence they needed to prove my innocence.
-That put me at stage one again.
+They wouldn't call the witnesses or show the evidence they needed to prove my innocence.
+That put me at Stage 1 again.